Ganryu (video game): Plot

 On April 14, 1612, Miyamoto Musashi fought a duel against fencer Sasaki "Ganryū" Kojirō in the shores of Ganryū-jima island using a bokken carved from an oar but prior to the battle, Musashi saw a glimpse of the lengthy ōdachi under possession of Kojirō and proceeded in making a wooden sword of greater length compared to his rival.
 Musashi eventually emerged victorious from the short fight after striking Kojirō on his forehead that left him fatally wounded on the sand, with the former departing from the location without finishing in killing the latter, proving his point and ultimate goal of defeating him to detractors who called Musashi a coward for the act towards his rival.

 A month has passed since the defeat of Kojirō at the hands of Musashi, who is planning to meet in Kyoto with his love, Otsu, who is joined by her young sister Suzume, a kunoichi from the Iga clan.
 During this period, a series of kidnappings are occurring in Kyoto at the hands of a mysterious and sinister ninja clan.
 Before Musashi arrived the city, Otsu was kidnapped by the ninja clan while Suzume was momentarily out, which prompts Musashi and Suzume to form a team in order to rescue Otsu and the kidnapped citizens from the clan.

 On their venture, the duo faces a number of ninjas as well as monsters and eventually find the author responsible for all the occurring kidnappings in Kyoto; Sasaki "Ganryū" Kojirō, who has a scar on his forehead and had risen from death reincarnating as a vengeful demonic demigod embedded with rage and evil known as Chaos, obtaining a power far beyond his imaginations and challenges both Musashi and Suzume to a final duel in Ganryū-jima.
 Due to their mutual love towards Otsu, Musashi and Suzume confront Chaos in an arduous fight, which results in the evil demigod being destroyed once and for all, with the duo finally reuniting with Otsu.
 Musashi and Otsu eventually married, while Suzume assumes the role of her sister in the Iga clan as a priestess.

 Development and release

 Ganryu was previewed in a 1998 issue of video game magazine Neo Geo Freak alongside other then-upcoming titles from Visco Corporation for the Neo Geo MVS such as Battle Flip Shot and Captain Tomaday, featuring different visuals compared with the final release in 1999.
 Although it was never originally ported to the Neo Geo AES, an officially endorsed conversion of the game by independent developer and publisher JoshProd was released for the console in June 2016.
-A year later, an officially licensed emulated port by Visco for the Dreamcast was also released by JoshProd and RushOnGame worldwide on September 30, 2017.
+A year later, an officially licensed emulated port by Visco for the Dreamcast was also released by JoshProd and RushOnGame worldwide on September 30.

+Ganryu was released as part of the VISCO Collection for the PlayStation 4/5, Xbox One/Series, Nintendo Switch and PC in October 2023.